lance1ca/lance1ca/README.md

 <h3>About me</h3>
 <p>

 Hello! 😃 Nice to meet you and I hope you are doing well today!
-My name is Lance Rogan and I am a Fifth year Bachelor of Science Co-op student with a major in Mathematics and a minor in Computer Science at UBC Okanagan.
+My name is Lance Rogan and I am a Bachelor of Science graduate from UBC Okanagan with a major in mathematics and a minor in Computer Science.
+Currently, I am working as a Software Developer in Test at Global Relay Communications Inc!

-I am extremely passionate about designing, developing, testing, and implementing high quality software and web applications, and optimizing solutions to complex business problems.
+I am extremely passionate about designing, developing, testing, and implementing high quality software and web applications, and optimizing solutions to complex business problems that will make a difference in the world.
 I am a very self-motivated, enthusiastic, organized, and positive individual with very strong interpersonal skills, written and verbal communication, leadership, and time management.
 I can problem solve and troubleshoot, adapt to changing work environments, and develop and maintain professional business relationships with clients and co-workers.

 Through my previous course work and various work experiences, I have gained many technical skills, transferable skills, and certificates which can be seen below.
+I also have real world experience optimizing solutions to business problems using CPLEX and discrete optimization techniques.

 <b>Programming Languages:</b>
 Java, Python, HTML, CSS, SQL, PostgresSQL, JavaScript, Asynchronous JavaScript, NodeJS, and ExpressJS.